Berlin rent cap overturned by Germany's top court | DW | 15.04.2021

 Berlin's rent cap meant that rents for 90% of Berlin's apartments were frozen for five years at their June 2019 level.
 New rents could not go above that level, and as of November 2020, any existing rents that were still above that level had to be reduced.

 The Berlin rent cap has been one of the most debated laws in Germany over the past few years.
-Landlords claimed that it was unconstitutional because a state government did not have a mandate to interfere in housing policy, which was reserved for the federal government.
+Landlords claimed that it was unconstitutional because a state government could not interfere in an area that the federal government had already legislated on.

 Campaigners, meanwhile, argued it was a vital way to preserve affordable housing in the German capital, where rents have been soaring for years.
 The German Property Foundation (ZIA) calculated last year that rents in new contracts in the city had risen 27% from 2013 to 2019 alone.